Debate Night: When the Questions Count as Much as the Answers

 Given all these potential pitfalls, I offer my favorite questions from the three debates we have consumed since August.

 Some questions turn out to be prescient.
 At the Aug.
-11 Iowa debate prior to the straw poll, FOX’s Chris Wallace asked former Minnesota Governor Tim Pawlenty why he was attacking fellow Minnesotan Michele Bachmann for lacking what he called a “record of accomplishment.”
+11 Iowa debate, prior to the straw poll, FOX’s Chris Wallace asked former Minnesota Gov. Tim Pawlenty (pictured at right) why he was attacking fellow Minnesotan Michele Bachmann for lacking what he called a “record of accomplishment.”

 “Is she unqualified, or is she just beating you in the polls?”
 Wallace asked.
 Pawlenty pushed back, but three days later, he dropped out of the race after Bachmann won the straw poll.